AniaWorkIT-coder/MidnightMiner/README.md

 ## Consolidating NIGHT Earnings

-> ⚠️ **WARNING**: An issue has been discovered in the Midnight statistics API resulting in your NIGHT allocation chaning after consolidating rewards.
-Please DO NOT run this script until the issue has been solved, or you risk loosing your rewards.
-Check this readme in a few days, if this warning has been removed it is safe to run.

 You can consolidate all NIGHT earnings to a single wallet using `consolidate.py`.
 This allows you to save on transaction fees by receiving all NIGHT tokens to a single address (when they are distributed).

 The destination address **must be registered** at https://sm.midnight.gd before consolidation.
+It is recommended to not use a wallet from wallets.json as your destination address for security reasons.
+It's safer to use an address from a wallet extension such as Eternl or Lace, after registering it with the online portal.

 **Run the script:**